SAP/cloud-security-services-integration-library/spring-security/README.md

     ...
 }
 ```

+### Get Information from `VCAP_SERVICES`
+In case you need information from `VCAP_SERVICES` system environment variable, which are not exposed by `@Autowired
+    XsuaaServiceConfiguration xsuaaServiceConfiguration` interface, you may need to enhance the mapped properties in your `application.yml` file as described [here](#map-properties-to-vcap_servcies).

 ### [Optional] Audit Logging
 In case you have implemented a central Exception Handler as described with [Baeldung Tutorial: Error Handling for REST with Spring](https://www.baeldung.com/exception-handling-for-rest-with-spring) you may want to emit logs to the audit log service in case of `AccessDeniedException`s.